 1910 (In the year)

-Mr and Mrs Henry Stark Culver, Bahá'ís from New York City, settled in Saint John, NB where they actively taught the Faith and became the second Bahá'í group in Canada in the "teens".
+Mr and Mrs Henry Stark Culver, Bahá'ís from New York City, who had learned of the Faith from the Magee family when they lived the in London, ON, resettled in Saint John, NB where they actively taught the Faith and became the second Bahá'í group in Canada in the "teens".
 [BFA2p157]

 1910 5 Jan